meatware/genomics_test/README.md

 ## Usage
-**All instructions are for Ubuntu 20.04 using BASH in a terminal, so your milage may vary if using a different system.**
+**All instructions are for Ubuntu 20.04 using BASH in a terminal, so your mileage may vary if using a different system.**
 Several scripts have been included to assist getting this solution deployed.
 Please treat these scripts as additional documentation and give them a read.

 #### Install NVM, Node & Serverless